backstage/backstage/docs/frontend-system/architecture/05-extension-overrides.md

 ### Example

-Imagine you want to create a page that is currently only used by your application, like an Institutional page for example, you can use overrides to extend the Backstage app to render it.
+Imagine you want to create a page that is currently only used by your application, like an Institutional page, for example.
+You can use overrides to extend the Backstage app to render it.
 To do so, simply create a page extension and pass it to the app as an override:

 ```tsx title="packages/app/src/App.ts" showLineNumbers
 import { createApp } from '@backstage/frontend-app-api';